sjlutterbie/nonprofit-board-match/README.md

 organizations in search of board-level support.

 _Note: This is a "minimum viable product" prototype for a larger application.
-This application was built using `Node.js, Express, and MongoDB`.
+This application was built using `Node.js, Express, and MongDB`.
 The full platform would be built using a framework, such as `React [+Native]`._

 ## Motivation